Thinking about how to survive your marriage with a spouse who has Asperger syndrome? Want to live a healthy and happy marriage?

-Pay attention to your spouse’s desires and needs.
-Try to do things that make your partner feel happy each day.
+Our Aspergers relationship advice is to try to do things that make your partner feel happy each day.
 If they like to see you caring for them so much, do care for them each day.
 Do whatever they like for the whole day.
-If they like you to help them in doing dishes, help them no matter what.
+If they want you to help them in doing dishes, help them no matter what.

-Do not try to control your spouse’s behavior.
+One of the most important Asperger’s marriage advice is to try not to control your spouse’s behavior.
 Asking them to behave correctly or according to you may result in distrust and resentment.
 This will help a lot in becoming a happy couple.

 Follow the above rules to get better results in married life.
 Understand each other and eliminate negativity from your life.

 Living with a person with Asperger’s can be difficult and with therapies, you can witness some amazing results.

 You can help your spouse by taking them to therapists from time to time.
 Some of the therapies for Asperger Syndrome include:

 Speech therapy for inculcating voice control

 Psychoactive medicines for depression, anxiety, and Attention Deficit & Hyperactivity Disorder (ADHD).

 Social skills training classes for developing communication skills and reducing social stress and anxiety